charles-001/dolphie/README.md

 options:
-  --help                show this help message and exit --host-setup          Start Dolphie by showing the Host Setup modal instead of automatically connecting -C , --cred-profile   Credential profile to use.
+  --help                show this help message and exit --tab-setup           Start Dolphie by showing the Tab Setup modal instead of automatically connecting with the specified options
+  -C , --cred-profile   Credential profile to use.
 See below for more information -u , --user           Username
   -p , --password       Password